 Flussbad Berlin 05

-We don’t know if the Flussbad Berlin will, one day, become true.
-All we know is that it would be indescribable to be able to swim right next to the Museum Island and we would love to be able to do this in the coming future.
+We don’t know if Flussbad Berlin will someday come true.
+All we know is that it would be indescribable to swim right next to the Museum Island, and we would love to do this in the future.

-What do you think about having another awesome option to add to the pool of “What to do in Berlin today?”?
+What do you think about having another excellent option to add to the pool of “What to do in Berlin today?”?

 If you want to know more about the Flussbad Berlin, you can visit their website here and here.